sergio-lacerda/Fat-Pig-Invest-Stock-Wallet/README.md

 ```console
 git clone https://github.com/sergio-lacerda/Fat-Pig-Invest-Stock-Wallet.git
 ```

-### 2. Database creation
+### 2. Database Setup

+This project requires a MySQL or MariaDB server.
-For this project, a MySQL Database Server is required.
-If you don't have it, you can use a XAMPP distribution containing MariaDB.
+- If you don’t have one installed, you can use distributions like XAMPP (which includes MariaDB).

-Since the solutions was developed by using a Code First Approach, the database is created by the Migrations commands and there's no need to execute any external database scripts.
+- The project uses a Code First approach, so the database will be created via migrations — no manual scripts required.

-### 3. Settings
+### 3. Configuration

-- **appsettings.json:** Edit the key "DatabaseConnStr" and configure the connection string to the solution database (dbStockWallet).
+📌 appsettings.json
+Update the connection string:

 ```json
 "ConnectionStrings": {